If I only think about comparisons with Hardik, I won't be able to play my game: Shankar

 Vijay said that he is not looking at being a mere survivor in the Indian team but someone who can perform for long time.
 "My dream is not just to get there and be a mere survivor.
 Only if I excel, can I prolong my international career.
 It's important for us to be at our best when we go to international level."
 But for that, the man with 45 first-class games under his belt want a permanent batting position in the Tamil Nadu set-up which would give him an opportunity to score more runs.

 "Over the years, if you see, I have batted in all middle-order slots and adapted to the needs of the team.
 However, when people ask me what my goal is, I tell them for that I need to have a fixed batting position.
 If I bat at Number 3 or 4, then only can I think about all these goals," he said.
-"If I am always shifting my batting position, then I will only end up getting those 30s and 40s," he opined.
+"If I am always shifting my batting position, then I will only end up getting those half centuries," he opined having scored five first-class hundred and 16 fifties with a heathy average of 45 plus.

 World Cup was a golden opportunity and he admitted that Afghanistan game ended up being a missed chance.
 "I missed out on two opportunities and one was against Afghanistan (he scored 29).
 Against West Indies, I got a good delivery.
 Before that I had successive 40 plus scores against New Zealand in a tough game and against Australia.
 Had I converted even one start into a big knock, it would have been a different story," he rued.